ismoy/ImagePickerKMP/docs/EXAMPLES.md

     }
 }

-// Alternativa: Usar LocalContext directamente en la pantalla
+// Alternative: Using LocalContext directly in the screen
 @Composable
 fun AndroidCameraScreen() {
     val context = LocalContext.current